-Set up your free initial consultation online or by calling:
+Set up your free initial consultation by contacting us online or by calling or texting:

 We understand that an unexpected death in the family can come with an enormous financial cost.
-You might not only be facing immediate concerns, such as medical expenses, but also uncertainty over how to maintain your quality of life in the future.
-To place the cost of an attorney within your reach, we offer:
+You might find yourself facing immediate concerns, such as medical expenses, plus uncertainty over how to maintain your quality of life in the future.
+To place the cost of a wrongful death attorney within your reach, we offer:

-- Free consultations: We offer free case reviews to clients in Arlington, Fort Worth, and surrounding areas so you have nothing to lose by scheduling a visit with our team.
+- Free consultations: We offer free case reviews to clients in Arlington, Grand Prairie, Fort Worth, and surrounding areas.
+You have nothing to lose by scheduling a visit with our team.

 - Fair costs: Rocky Walton is committed to offering clients affordable services.
 You can expect to pay no more than you would for other personal injury attorneys in the area.